-Other than the generous 5-year warranty, like many other Seagate drives, the IronWolf 510 SSD comes with a 2-year Rescue Data Recovery Services plan.
+Besides the generous 5-year warranty, like many other Seagate drives, the IronWolf 510 SSD comes with a 2-year Rescue Data Recovery Services.

 Specifically, if the drive fails during this time, you can send it to Seagate, and the company will recover your data for free.

 This service only applies to situations where you use the IronWolf 510 SSD as a storage space.
-When used for caching, generally, data loss is not a major concern.
+When used for caching, generally, data loss is not a significant concern.

 IronWolf 510 SSD: Excellent performance

-I tested the IronWolf 510 SSD using two 1.92 TB drives and was very happened with the performance, though they weren’t the fastest I’ve seen.
+I tested the IronWolf 510 SSD using two 1.92 TB drives and was very happy with the performance, though they weren't the fastest I've seen.
 The 1.92 TB version is not the fastest among different capacities of the drive, by the way.

 Expensive for home NAS caching

-Despite the higher cache hit rates, the NAS’s performance remained the same even in heavy loads.
+Despite the higher cache hit rates, the NAS's performance remained the same even in heavy loads.
 My take is that it wasn't the Seagate SSD's fault, but rather, SSDs of the SATA standard is already more than fast enough for the NAS server to deliver its best performance for a home or small office environment.

-So if your home server doesn’t already have SSD cache, IronWolf 510-based caching will turn its performance up a huge notch.
-However, if you’re already using SATA SSDs for caching, upgrading to this NVMe drive probably won’t make much of a difference, if at all.
+So if your home server doesn't already have an SSD cache, IronWolf 510-based caching will turn its performance up a considerable notch.
+However, if you're already using SATA SSDs for caching, upgrading to this NVMe drive probably won't make much of a difference, if at all.

 However, when you have a NAS server that can use NVMe SSDs as its storage, the IronWolf 510 SSD will likely make it scream.
 Until then, the drive is not practical for home users considering its cost and how you can only use it for caching.

 The decent synthetic scores, excellent real-world performance

-But as a regular NVMe SSD, the IronWolf 510 SSD is totally worth the consideration, despite the fact it wasn’t the fast I’ve seen in synthetic tests, especially in write performance.
+But as a regular NVMe SSD, the IronWolf 510 SSD is worth considering, despite the fact it wasn't the fast I've seen in synthetic tests, especially in write performance.

 Specifically, in random tests, the IronWolf 510 SSD's numbers were among the slowest.
 They were only faster than those of entry-level drives.

 In sequentially (copy) tests, though it, still wasn't the best.